Weather Support: Karel Vissel

-Sorry for the communication trouble at the beginning of the trip, but OUR e-mails from the Sat-phone to our e-mail adresses were working!
+Sorry for the communication trouble at the beginning of the trip, but OUR e-mails from the Sat-phone to our e-mail addresses were working!
 That the messages to Steini and others went into their spam-folder, was not expected.
 And not all of the text messages to the Sat-phone were arriving in time or at all.

-So we started the trip as announced on Satuday with crossing those two big bays, one 90 km, one 100 km, and ended after the second day exactly were we planned…but obviously nobody believed us we are really doing it…
+So we started the trip as announced on Saturday with crossing those two big bays, one 90 km, one 100 km, and ended after the second day exactly were we planned…but obviously nobody believed us we are really doing it…

 We were still in pretty good shape after hard 8 paddling days in Newfoundland, so not too much of a big deal at the beginning of the trip.